 Kanye will always go down as the first ever non-athlete to have a full collaboration with sportswear giant Nike.
 The Nike Air Yeezy, which was released in April of 2009 took a period of two years (2007-2009) to develop with the help of Nike creative director Mark Smith.
 The early prototypes of the sneakers featured LED lights on the outsoles of the shoes.
 But after heavy consideration over issues with low battery life and cost evaluation, Nike decided to use phosphorescent rubber would be used in place of the LED lights instead.
 Phosphorescent being the same material that can be found in glow-in-the-dark toys, stickers and etc. Three colorways of the Air Yeezys were released over a course of three months, April 4th, May 2nd and June 1st, all retailing at $215 and selling out almost immediately.

-Even through this time, Kanye continued to shell out hit after hit and incorporate his magic and fashion together.
-With his 30 minute short film of ‘Runaway‘ from his fifth studio album, ‘My beautiful dark twisted fantasy‘, Kanye collaborated with designer Phillip Lim.
-Designing all of the custom menswear that Kanye wore in the music video, Phillip Lim also took credited for consulting the color palette of Model Selita Ebanks’ outfit which included her custom feathered wings that was created by notable costume designer Martin Izquierdo.
+Even though this time, Kanye continued to shell out hit after hit and incorporate his magic and fashion together.
+With his 30 minutes short film of ‘Runaway‘ from his fifth studio album, ‘My beautiful dark twisted fantasy‘, Kanye collaborated with designer Phillip Lim.
+Designing all of the custom menswear that Kanye wore in the music video, Phillip Lim also took credit for consulting the color palette of Model Selita Ebanks‘ outfit which included her custom feathered wings that were created by notable costume designer Martin Izquierdo.